Last Updated on November 25, 2020 by Nazmin Sarker

 - 1 teaspoon lemon juice

-- In 2-quart saucepan over medium heat, heat water to boiling; add blueberries; return to boiling.
+- In a 2-quart saucepan over medium heat, heat water to boiling; add blueberries; return to boiling.

 - Meanwhile, in a small bowl, combine sugar, cornstarch, and salt; salt into blueberries and cook, stirring constantly, until thick.
-Add lemon juice.
+Add lemon juicer blender food processor combo.

 - 1 20-ounce bag frozen unsweetened blackberries